aggrc/resin-PDMS/README.md

 [1] 2024M_ResinPrinting_SupplementaryData_v1.docx: printer and slicer settings for the industrial and consumer-grade resin printers and components of the fabrication techniques used to estimate cost per unit.

-[2] .xls:summarized data from all experiments
+[2] Summarized_Measuring Data_v5.xls:summarized data from all experiments